 Amateur Radio Emergency Service® (ARES)

 If you have questions regarding joining ARES® you can contact our Section Emergency Coordinator (SEC) Bob Turner W6HRK.
 He will be glad to answer any questions that you might have.
-Bob-Turner-ARES-Bio-11-1-18
+You may also view the Contact Us page for a listing of Emergency Coordinators and their contact information.

 ARES Mission Statement